adam000/Go-SDL2/README.md

 Examples of how to use these packages are available [here](https://github.com/adam000/go-sdl-gl-examples).

+**These bindings are still experimental and the API is subject to change.**
+There will eventually be an API freeze when the bindings are more complete and tested.

 *This software is provided free of charge.
 See LICENSE for details.*

 # Installing